-Depreciation of capital assets has been provided on a straight-line basis.
-One-half year depreciation is recorded in the year of acquisition and disposal.
+Depreciation and amortization of capital assets has been provided on a straight-line basis.
+One-half year depreciation and amortization are recorded in the year of acquisition and disposal.

 Estimated useful lives are: Ω Furniture, machinery and equipment 5 - 10 years